MIDIMinion/sound_reference/ref_masque.md

 * Tell shop rep approx. how many bundles so they can plan for bundle labor

 ## Fun
-* Ask Jim for rollercoaster tycoon to be put on the shop computers
 * It's $80 to buy bagels for the whole shop for a morning.
 Talk to Leslie about organizing bagels, get her cash before hand